Oberhauser-Dev/gb-fullcalendar/README.md

 package.json
 style.css
 ```

+The code is written is provided as ESNext, but uses Babel and Webpack to provide compatibility to ancient browsers.

 **The plugin is free to use.
 We are not liable for any damage caused by using the plugin!**